kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 * issue3379.p4
 </details>

-## 12. Function declarations should not shadow [shadow-func](../test/program/well-typed-excluded/test-clarify/shadow-func)
+## 12. Function declarations should not shadow: [shadow-func](../test/program/well-typed-excluded/test-clarify/shadow-func)

 (Although the spec does not explicitly disallow duplicate names in general,) p4c compiler rejects such programs.